 The Meghalaya State Electricity Regulatory Commission was notified by the Government of Meghalaya under the provision of Section 82 of the Electricity act 2003 on 26 March 2004.
 The Commission became functional on 6th of June, 2006 on which date the first Chairperson, Shri Vinay Kohli, IAS(Retd) assumed charge.
-Shri Kohli demitted office on 11 January, 2009.
-The present Chairman, Shri P J Bazeley, IAS(Retd), assumed charge as Chairman of the Commission on 1st July 2009.
+Shri Kohli demitted office on 11th January, 2009.
+Chairman, Shri P J Bazeley, IAS(Retd), assumed charge as Chairman of the Commission on 1st July 2009 and demitted office on 22nd February 2011.
 During the period, the Commission has endeavoured to set up a fair, transparent, and objective electricity regulatory process in the state of Meghalaya.
-This third Annual Report of the Commission reflects its activities during the fiscal year 2009-10.
+This Fourth Annual Report of the Commission reflects its activities during the fiscal year 2010-11.